 Take calcium with food to boost absorption and reduce the risk of kidney stones, and in split doses—the body absorbs smaller doses better than large ones.
 Avoid calcium carbonate, the hardest-to-absorb form of the mineral.
 And if you can, take calcium at a different time of day than zinc and iron.

-Best way to take calcium: two 500 mg doses, one with breakfast and one with lunch.
+Best way to take calcium: Try two 500 mg doses, one with breakfast and one with lunch.

-Don’t take iron with magnesium, calcium, or zinc—it can inhibit the absorption of other minerals.
-As for food, it’s best to take iron on an empty stomach for maximum absorption; unless you have a sensitive stomach, take it first thing in the morning.
-Wash it down with orange juice, not coffee or milk—caffeine and the calcium in dairy can interfere with the body’s ability to take in iron, while vitamin C can enhance iron absorption from supplements.
+Some research shows that calcium may inhibit the absorption of iron.
+It’s best to take iron on an empty stomach for maximum absorption; unless you have a sensitive stomach, take it first thing in the morning.
+Wash it down with orange juice, not coffee or milk—caffeine and the calcium in dairy can interfere with the body’s ability to take in iron.
+Vitamin C enhances iron absorption from supplements.

 To prevent constipation, avoid ferrous sulfate, the form that’s most likely to cause constipation; look for a non-constipating formula, and be sure to drink plenty of water.
-Iron is best absorbed from animal protein.
+In terms of food sources, iron is best absorbed from animal protein.

 Like the other fat-soluble vitamins (A, E, and K), vitamin D is better absorbed if taken with a meal that contains some fat; one study found that taking it with dinner—usually the heaviest meal of the day—increased blood levels of vitamin D by 50 percent.